 - Diverse Culture, Ethnicity, and Languages: Nepal is home to more than 100 ethnic groups speaking 100+ languages and each with their own customs, traditions, and culture.
 Nepal is also a secular country with religious harmony.
 This means you may have to take your time to immerse and integrate the experiences of different communities while filming in Nepal.
 But, all of these people are friendly and welcoming and will treat you with the utmost respect.
 Having a local person in your team will help you tremendously through the operations.

 - Transportation and Accommodation: As mentioned earlier Nepal has a difficult topography full of rocky hills and mountains.
 Due to this, transportation has not evolved to reach all places.
-Almost all districts of Nepal are connected with roadways, however, many of them are just paved roads and runs across the hills, which is kind of risky!
+Almost all districts of Nepal are connected with roadways; however, many of them are just paved roads and runs across the hills, which is kind of risky!
 Be ready for the thrill ride if you want to shoot somewhere remote in Nepal.
 Similarly, besides the major tourist destination in Nepal, you will have a hard time finding the right accommodation while filming in the remote areas of Nepal.
 Most of the time you will have to request the locals to accommodate you.
 Be ready for the true “homestay” experience in Nepal.

 - Unclear and Hectic Paper Works: Be it processing your Visa or acquiring filming permits, the process and system of Nepal are not properly managed and you will find a hard time navigating through the process if you are doing it for the first time.
 Numerous authorities to visit, all at different places and concerned with other authorities means too much hassle moving here and there to get your documents approved.

-- Transactions: From accommodation to fooding, permits to documents, you will have to adapt to the way Nepali does the transaction.
+- Transactions: From accommodation to food, permits to documents, you will have to adapt to the way Nepali does the transaction.
 Mostly it is done in cash and you must be carrying Nepalese Rupees (1 US$ = 115 Nrs).
 You may be charged extra just because you don’t know about it.
 In such cases having a local fixer definitely helps.

-How NFP will Coordinate in End to End Filming in Nepal
+How NFP will coordinate in End to End Filming in Nepal

-- Fixer in Nepal: If you are looking for the best fixer in Nepal who can handle all your logistics, management and operations while filming in Nepal, we assure you that we can meet your expectations.
+- Fixer in Nepal: If you are looking for an experienced fixer in Nepal who can handle all your logistics, management and operations while filming in Nepal, we assure you that we can meet your expectations.
 As your fixer in Nepal, we can work closely with your team and help you immerse and integrate easily into the Nepali landscape during your film shooting in Nepal.
 From managing transportation, food, and Accommodation to representing you in front of authorities, local people and filmmakers, Nepal Film Production can help you as a fixer in Nepal.

-- Hiring Filming Equipment: Unlike other companies, Nepal Film Production provides the latest equipment available for renting upon inquiry.
+- Filming Equipment in Nepal: Unlike other companies, Nepal Film Production provides the latest equipment available for renting upon inquiry.
 Have you forgotten the extra card for your camera or you realized you need a different lens when you get to the location, we can cover it all?
 Ranging from camera’s potential requirement to equipment regarding certain projects, we can guide you to the best equipment available with us and are dedicated to going the extra mile to get you what you need.
 For filming, equipment based inquiries do get in touch with us.